 The very top layer of Venus' clouds zip around the planet every four Earth-days, propelled by hurricane-force winds traveling roughly 224 mph (360 kph).
 This super-rotation of the planet's atmosphere, some 60 times faster than Venus itself rotates, may be one of Venus' biggest mysteries.
 The winds at the planet's surface are much slower, estimated to be just a few miles per hour.

-The Venus Express spacecraft the European Space Agency launched in 2005 intriguingly found evidence of lightning on the planet.
-This lightning is unique from that found on the other planets in the solar system that possess it, in that it is the only lightning known that is not associated with water clouds.
+The Venus Express spacecraft, which the European Space Agency launched in 2005, intriguingly found evidence of lightning on the planet.
+This lightning is unique from that found on the other planets in the solar system, in that it is not associated with water clouds.
 Instead, on Venus, the lightning is associated with clouds of sulfuric acid.
 Scientists are excited by these electrical discharges, because they can break molecules into fragments that can then combine with other fragments in unexpected ways.

 Unusual stripes in the upper clouds of Venus are dubbed "blue absorbers" or "ultraviolet absorbers" because they strongly absorb light in the blue and ultraviolet wavelengths.
 These are soaking up a huge amount of energy — nearly half of the total solar energy the planet absorbs.
 As such, they seem to play a major role in keeping Venus as hellish as it is.
 Their exact composition remains uncertain; some scientists suggest it could even be life, although many things would need to be ruled out before accepting that conclusion.

 Research & exploration

 The United States, Soviet Union and European Space Agency have deployed many spacecraft to Venus, more than 20 in all so far.
 NASA's Mariner 2 came within 21,600 miles (34,760 km) of Venus in 1962, making it the first planet to be observed by a passing spacecraft.
 The Soviet Union's Venera 7 was the first spacecraft to land on another planet, and Venera 9 returned the first photographs of the Venusian surface.
 The first Venusian orbiter, NASA's Magellan, generated maps of 98 percent of the planet's surface using radar, showing details of features as small as 330 feet (100 meters) across.